.

 wat maikhao phuket thailand

-This temple complex includes a traditional Buddhist temple and a unique bird sanctuary located behind the main structures.
-The sanctuary features a small lake surrounded by trees where white birds, likely cattle egrets, nest and feed.
-The temple itself follows minimalist design principles without ornate decorations, housing relics of revered teachers, including current abbot Phra Ajahn Daeng.
-Visitors can drive through the grounds and around the lake area, with donations welcomed for temple maintenance.
-The sanctuary provides a peaceful environment for wildlife observation and meditation.
-Appropriate dress code applies with covered shoulders and knees required for temple areas.
+This temple has a traditional Buddhist hall and an unusual bird sanctuary behind it.
+The sanctuary is a small lake ringed by trees where white birds, most likely cattle egrets, nest and feed.
+The temple itself is plain, without heavy decoration, and holds relics of respected teachers, including the current abbot Phra Ajahn Daeng.
+You can drive through the grounds and around the lake, and donations go to upkeep.
+Dress respectfully in the temple areas, with shoulders and knees covered.

 Read More!